ai-mastering/aimastering-js/docs/AudioApi.md

 var apiInstance = new Aimastering.AudioApi();

 var opts = {
-  'file': "/path/to/file.txt" // File | The file to upload.
+  'file': "/path/to/file.txt", // File | The file to upload.
+  'name': "name_example" // String | Audio name.
+If this is not specified, the name in file parameter is used.
 };

 var callback = function(error, data, response) {